 |Bachelor's Examination (State Exam)||x|

 *JKU Linz **USB ***JKU/USB

-For further information please see the Curriculum in the Download Center or contact the Student Information and Advising Services.
+Please see the curriculum in the Download Center for additional information or contact the Office of Studies Information and Academic Advising Services.

 The degree program includes attending two universities: 1st, 2nd and 5th semester: JKU Linz (A); 3rd and 4th semester: USB Budweis (CZ); 6th semester: JKU Linz (A) / USB Budweis (CZ).